JureRelja/neat-merchant-website/content/posts/2025-01-20-how-to-create-mix-and-match-bundles-on-shopify.md

 ---
-title: How To Create Mix and Match Bundles on Shopify
+title: How To Create Mix and Match Bundles on Shopify Store
 published: true
 description: Want to increase AOV of your Shopify store?
 Using Mix and Match bundles is a perfect way to do so.
 It will help with both AOV and you